jakewalter080/Vehicle-Builder/README.md

 ## Testing

 Test this app in VS Code.
-Open the terminal, move into root directory 'Cli.ts', run 'npm start', and make your selections from the the prompts.
+Open the terminal, move into root directory, run 'npm start', and make your selections from the the prompts.

 ## Questions